carlosms/vscode-babelfish/README.md

 yarn install
 yarn build
 ```

-And then press F5, in Extension Development Host session, run `Bblfsh: Parse UAST` command from command palette.
+Then in VS Code  start debugging (F5), and in the Extension Development Host session, run `Bblfsh: Parse UAST` from the command palette.
 Right now you can only run production bits (`yarn build`) in the webview.
+For every change you will need to build and restart debugging.